Don't Forget About Immunity: 24 Foods, Drinks, & Supplements For Extra Support

 It's also high in citrulline, which converts to nitric oxide in the body.
-This molecule has been shown to support endothelial function and enhance athletic performance, according to one study.
+This molecule has been shown to support endothelial function and enhance athletic performance,6 according to one study.

-Red bell peppers contain antioxidants like beta-carotene and lycopene.
+Red bell peppers contain antioxidants7 like beta-carotene and lycopene.
 "Interest in carotenoids, particularly lycopene, has grown rapidly owing to studies suggesting a role in human health and disease," says one study in the journal Antioxidants.

 How to use: In a tomato shakshuka, on top of a sandwich, wrap, or salad, or mixed into a pasta dish.

 "Not only is it rich in critical nutrients like vitamin C and zinc, but it also contains a natural chemical called sulforaphane that has been shown to boost the activity of key immune cells called T-cells and reduce inflammation in the body."

-Additionally, researchers identified a chemical called 3,3'-diindolylmethane (DIM) in broccoli.
-This property increases the levels of immune-regulating cytokines in the blood, she adds.
+This phytonutrient compound increases the levels of immune-regulating cytokines in the blood, she adds.

 They have been studied for their medicinal properties, both when eaten or taken in tincture or supplement form.
 According to immunologist Heather Moday, M.D., mushrooms harbor antibacterial and antiviral properties naturally because they need them to survive in the wild.

 How to use: Replace meat in plant-based dishes, make mushroom soup, sauté with soy sauce and eat as a side or add to a stir-fry.

-Sweet potatoes are a great source of vitamin A, which "can enhance the organism's immune function and provide an enhanced defense against multiple infectious diseases," according to one study.
+Sweet potatoes are a great source of vitamin A10, which "can enhance the organism's immune function and provide an enhanced defense against multiple infectious diseases," according to one study.

 How to use: Roast them, add to a smoothie, or make one of these easy dinners.

-"Most nuts are good for your health because they're rich in nutrients like protein, healthy fats, and fiber," Gedroic says.
+"Most nuts are good for your health because they're rich in nutrients like protein, healthy fats and fiber," Gedroic says.

 How to use: Snack on them, toast them to give a salad or rice pilaf some crunch.